drnooraldeen/EBAO/README.md

 ## Project Structure
 ```
 EBOA/
-├── EBOA.py               # Main implementation of the EBOA algorithm
+├── EBAO.py               # Main implementation of the EBAO algorithm
 ├── KDDCup99.csv          # Example dataset (ensure the data file is in the project directory)
 └── README.md             # Project documentation
 ```